-Your organization maintains and tests its detection processes and procedures to ensure that it is aware of anomalous events.
+The organization maintains and tests its detection processes and procedures to ensure it is aware of anomalous events.

 - You’ve defined roles and responsibilities for detection.

-- Your organization has tested its detection processes.
+- The organization has tested its detection processes.

-- Event detection information gets communicated to those who need to know.
+- Event detection information is communicated to those who need to know.

 Develop and implement responses to detected cybersecurity events.

 The enterprise has developed processes and procedures for responding to cybersecurity incidents.

 - You follow your response plan during or after an incident.